The city is in the early planning stage of building a fire station in southwest Overland Park.

 This page will be updated as the Station 48 project progresses.

 Land Acquisition and Location

-The proposed site for Station 48 is in the northwest quadrant of 179th and Quivira, on Blue Valley School District property.
+In April 2019, the fire department proposed an original site for Station 48 at the northwest quadrant of 179th and Quivira, on Blue Valley School District property.

 Land acquisition, design, and construction of Fire Station 48 are included in the 2020-2024 Capital Improvements Program, along with equipment and apparatus purchases for the station.

 Current estimates suggest the project will cost $5.18 million dollars.